Mando8119/Mando8119/README.md

 # Hey!
 I'm Armando Barron 👋
-I am a roboticist, programming is one of my passions.
+I am a roboticist, and programming is one of my passions.
 I hope to work on rovers one day.

 ## Current Project
 RC Car conversion to Autonomous RC Rover